DarkStarStrix/PathFinder/README.md

 ## Visualization

 The program visualizes the maze and the pathfinding process using Pygame.
-The start cell, goal cell, walls, and path are all represented with different colors.
+The start self, goal self, walls, and path are all represented with different colors.
 The program also animates the pathfinding process, showing all the nodes that the algorithm explores.

 ## Usage